PandABlocks/PandABlocks-FPGA/docs/blocks/div.rst

 Reset conditions
 ----------------

-If a RESET rising edge, or a FORCE_RESET parameter write is received at the same time as an INP rising edge, the input signal is ignored and the block reset.
-It makes no difference where the falling edge of the RESET comes.
+If an ENABLE falling edge is received at the same time as an INP rising edge, the input signal is ignored and the block reset.

 .. sequence_plot::
    :block: div